inspec/inspec/docs/resources.rst

 Syntax -- DONE
 -----------------------------------------------------
-A ``kernel_parameter`` InSpec resource block declares a parameter and then a value to be tested.
-For example:
+A ``kernel_parameter`` InSpec resource block declares a parameter and then a value to be tested:

 .. code-block:: ruby